armory/documentation/_spinnaker_install_admin_guides/air-gapped.md

 #### Enable Custom Bucket From Halyard

-To enable a custom storage in Halyard, pass `/opt/spinnaker/config/halyard-local.yml` to Halyard with the following content:
+To enable custom storage in Halyard, create `/opt/spinnaker/config/halyard-local.yml` with the following content and restart Halyard:

 ```yaml
 spinnaker: